ednilsonamaral/ednilsonamaral.github.io/about.md

 I'm always studying new things, new technologies, and I never give up of study!
 After all, what we learning is the only capital what we never lose, nobody can take this of us!

+My first contact with HTML and CSS was when I was 16 years old.
+But, my professional career started as IT Technical Support, with the same age.
+At the same time, I developed some web projects how freelancer, but never in agencies.
+At 2014 I returned to study web development and update my knowledges.
+Since then, I never stopped.

 Nowadays I work as Junior Front-End Developer at [EWTI](http://www.ewti.com.br/), remotely.
 I living in Itapeva, a town city of Sao Paulo State.
 In addition to developing some projects as a freelancer.
 Up to half of 2017, I long to move to a large city, Sao Paulo or Curitiba, in search of new challenges and higher flights.
 And by 2020 I hope to move to another country, USA, Europe or Australia.
 Always looking for personal and professional growth.